-~ BIOL 2004 Human Anatomy and Physiology I & Lab (1 lab)
+~BIOL 2004 Human Anatomy and Physiology I & Lab (1 lab)

-Prerequisite: Students must meet the criteria under either (a) or (b) as follows: (a) ACT reading score of 19 or above or Accuplacer Reading score of 78 or above (b) Completion of READ 0033 with a grade of "C" or higher.
+Prerequisite: ACT Reading score of 19+, Next Gen Accuplacer Reading score of 253+ or completion Reading READ 0033 with a grade of "C" or higher.

 Introduction to the biology of atoms, molecules, organelles and cellular functions, tissues, functional anatomy of integumentary, skeletal, muscular and central nervous systems, interaction with external environment.